 With deductibles growing by the year, out-of-pocket costs increasing, and the cost of most medical procedures rising, many healthcare consumers are finding that they're unable to manage the costs of routine health care.
-Many are struggling between buying health insurance and putting money into savings plans or even toward other must-pay expenses.
+People are struggling between buying health insurance and putting money into savings plans or even toward other requisite expenses.

 The Commonwealth Fund conducted a survey from June through November 2018, publishing its findings in early 2019, approximately eight years after provisions of the Affordable Care Act (ACA) began to go into effect in 2010.
 They found that roughly the same number of Americans ages 19 through 64 were uninsured in 2018 as were in 2010—about 45%, or nearly half.

 The survey also found that more people who were covered under employer plans are now underinsured and that those who are underinsured or uninsured are hit with higher, more prohibitive medical bills than Americans with adequate insurance.

 Although the tax penalty associated with the Affordable Care Act was repealed as of January 2019, the mandate—and the Affordable Care Act itself—is still alive and well.

 Debt.org reports the following customary prices for some relatively common health care procedures in the U.S. as of 2018:

 - Gastric bypass: $25,000

 - Knee replacement: $35,000